 Advice and reassurance are integral to enabling people to self-manage their back pain.
 It is important to avoid contradictory and unhelpful messages.
 Despite its importance, little is known about the advice offered by clinicians during initial back pain consultations highlighting the need for guidance to be patient-centred and tailored.

-Keywords: Advice; Low back pain; Physical therapy, Self-management, Reassurance

 Introduction